sarathchandrikak/sql-data-analysis/Employee Info Case Study/queries.md

 23. Write a query that obtains two columns.
 The first column must contain annual salaries higher than 80,000 dollars.
     The second column, renamed to "emps_with_same_salary", must show the number of employees contracted to that salary.
 Lastly, sort the output by the first column.
 24. Select all employees whose average salary is higher than $120,000 per annum.
+25. Select the first 100 rows from the 'dept_emp' table.
+26. Task 1:
+    a.
+Select ten records from the “titles” table to get a better idea about its content.
+    b.
+Then, in the same table, insert information about employee number 999903.
+State that he/she is a “Senior Engineer”, who has started working in this position on October 1st, 1997.
+    c.
+At the end, sort the records from the “titles” table in descending order to check if you have successfully inserted the new record.
+27. Task 2:
+    a.
+Insert information about the individual with employee number 999903 into the “dept_emp” table.
+    b.
+He/She is working for department number 5, and has started work on October 1st, 1997; her/his contract is for an indefinite period of time.
+28. Create a new department called "Business Analysis".
+Register it under number "d010".
+29. Change the "Business Analysis" department name to "Data Analysis".
+30. Remove the department number 10 record from the "departments" table.
+31. How many departments are there in the "employees" database?